SimpleBus/SimpleBus/publishing_messages.md

 $eventBus->appendMiddleware(new AlwaysPublishesMessages($publisher));

-// $event is an instance of Message
+// $event is an object
 $event = ...;

 $eventBus->handle($event);